davidrhoden/davidrhoden-basic-netlify/pages/order-form.md

 eleventyNavigation:
   key: Order a print
   order: 14
-  tooltip: "Purchase 'I'm holding in a lot of anger' print"
+  tooltip: "Buy my 'I'm Holding In A Lot Of Anger' print.
+It's $25 with shipping."
 ---

 # Order a print